truongd8593/mfix/USER_GUIDE.md

 the Select Facets (STL) checkbox.
 The selection shape can be changed between a box and an ellipsoid.
 Triangles to fall on the edge of the shape can be sliced by selecting the Slice Facets checkbox.
-The triangle can be further filtered by the normal direction be specifing an vector and an deviation angle around that vector.
+The triangle can be further filtered by the normal direction be specifying an vector and an deviation angle around that vector.

 > Note: Once a region is in use, the region can not be deleted and the type can
-> not be cahnged.
-This is controled by disabiling those widgets.
+> not be changed.
+This is controlled by disabling those widgets.
 The Used By
-> feild will show what is using the region.
+> field will show what is using the region.

 ### Fluid